|MDACC Study No:||2012-0334 (clinicaltrials.gov NCT No: NCT01624805)|

 (hATG), given in combination with methylprednisolone, cyclosporine, and G-CSF

-(filgrastim or pegfilgrastim), can help to control MM and/or low-int-1 risk
+(filgrastim or pegfilgrastim), can help to control AA and/or low-int-1 risk

 MDS.
 The safety of this drug combination will also be studied.